contentful/apps/examples/hello-world-react/README.md

-# Hello World example
+# `hello-world-react` example
-Start building an app for Contentful with this hello-world boilerplate.
-It comes with the [App SDK](https://ctfl.io/app-sdk), our design system [Forma 36](https://ctfl.io/f36), and all the code you need to run a basic app.
+Start building an app for Contentful with this hello-world-react boilerplate.
+It comes with React, the [App SDK](https://ctfl.io/app-sdk), our design system [Forma 36](https://ctfl.io/f36), and all the code you need to run a basic app.
 It will render a simple "Hello World!" in the [app configuration screen](https://www.contentful.com/developers/docs/extensibility/app-framework/locations/#app-configuration):

 ![Screenshot](https://images.ctfassets.net/tz3n7fnw4ujc/2xWhCSYIJmGCJVVRHXw2Yb/0aa067e4f3d993e886031059cd5aabb6/hello-world-app.png)

+> Keep in mind that using React is not required to build a Contentful app.

 ## How to use